AuCson/PyTorch-Batch-Attention-Seq2seq/README.md

-## A fast, batched Bi-RNN(GRU) encoder & attention decoder PyTorch implementation
+## A fast, batched Bi-RNN(GRU) encoder & attention decoder implementation in PyTorch
 Usage: Please refer to offical pytorch tutorial on attention-RNN machine translation, except that this implementation handles batched inputs, and that it implements a slightly different attention mechanism.<br>
 To find out the formula-level difference of implementation, illustrations below will help a lot.<br>